royerlab/aydin/README.md

 ## Known Pressing Issues:
 Here are some issues that are being actively addressed and will be addressed asap:

   - Stop button for all algorithms.
 For technical reasons having to do with the diversity of libraries we use, we currently cannot stop training.
 We are planning to solve this using subprocess spawning.
+For now, to stop Aydin, just close the window and/or terminate the process.

 ## Road Map: